M.A. Courses

 Description: A study of Caribbean fiction in English with emphasis on the development of distinctively Caribbean themes, techniques, and language.

-ENGL 6490 Introduction to Anglo-Saxon Language and Literature (Old English)
+INGL 6490 Introduction to Anglo-Saxon Language and Literature (Old English)

 Credit hours: 3